 Find the best Warehousing & Fulfillment company by filling out the form below, or Click Here to continue reading our page Review of Fulfillment by Amazon vs. Fulfillment by Merchant

 E-commerce merchants need a place to store their products until they are sold, and someone to ship the product to the customer when it sells.
-They can choose between Amazon's Fulfillment by Amazon (FBA) service or a fulfillment center.
+They can choose between Amazon’s Fulfillment by Amazon (FBA) service or an e-commerce fulfillment center.
 They may also need the services of a hybrid, Amazon prep service.